Bookstore Glossary Library Links News Publications Timeline Virtual Israel Experience

 IDF Doctrine

-Society & Service
+Society and Service

 As of 2023, about 50% of 18-year-old men enlist in the IDF; 33% do not, half of whom are Haredim, who are granted deferments while pursuing Torah studies (those who do serve mainly fulfill religious functions) until the age of 26 after which they receive a permanent exemption.
 Out of respect for their community’s religious commitments, Orthodox women may be exempted (45% are), although many choose to perform 12 months of national service in the civilian sector.

-When the government first decided to allow religious exemptions, it was viewed as a compromise to win Orthodox support for the state.
+When the government first decided to allow religious exemptions, it was considered a compromise to win Orthodox support for the state.
 Prime Minister David Ben-Gurion agreed to exempt 400 yeshiva students.
 Moshe Dayan raised the number to 800.
 Prime Minister Menahem Begin subsequently removed the ceiling.
 Since then, the number granted exemptions has ballooned from a few thousand to tens of thousands.
-Many Israelis object to the exemptions, which they see as unfair to the majority of people who serve and sacrifice for the country.
-The debate has been ongoing for years, with the Orthodox religious parties fighting against proposed laws to draft members of their communities.
+Thousands were exempted under pretenses such as lying about their attendance at a yeshiva.

 In 1998, the Supreme Court said the exemptions undermine the principle of equality, which is the very soul of our entire constitutional regime.
 More recently, the Court gave the government a deadline of July 2023 to adopt legislation to address the issue.
 The deadline passed without any changes.